Dr. Rachel Alinsky, MD, MPH

 What is the HEAL Line?

-The HEAL Line is a phone, online chat, and text information line available for students or employees who have questions related to a recent positive COVID test, exposure, or symptoms.
-The HEAL Line's virtual assistant provides information by text and voice.
-The HEAL Line is also staffed by University Health Center employees who can answer questions when more detailed guidance is needed.
+The HEAL Line began as a phone, online chat, and text information line available for students or employees with questions related to a recent positive COVID test, exposure, or symptoms.
+Today, the HEAL Line's virtual assistant provides general UHC information by text and voice.

 Podcast: Any Questions?